MBMBaM 770: Hy-paw-thesis

 Right.

-The city I live in does not have many good parks for yoga, but the zoo has a lot of open green spaces and pedestrians.
+the city i live in does not have many good parks for yogging but the zoo has a lot of open green spaces and pedestrians oh

-I have seen nobody jog at the zoo ever, but people do come in to walk with their dogs how can i start yogaing at the zoo without alerting the zoo's security and losing my job because from titty in the deer park
+hey i'm just saying question answer that makes it sound like they didn't begin as paths for pedestrians but pedestrians have taken them over yeah yeah cool i have seen nobody jog at the zoo ever but people do come in to walk with their dogs how can i start yogaing at the zoo without alerting the zoo's security and losing my job because from titty in the deer park

 that was like a weird fucking experience for a dog

-It would be like if you took me on a trip to Monster Jail and it was like humans, sort of, but they were 12 feet tall with like claws and crazy shit yeah i was like cool cool they look alarmingly like me cool so you're saying stay small stay small stay nice i guess i feel like the zoo's one of those places you cannot run like a poolside or um a courthouse or there's not a lot of places but i feel like zoo is one of those places because if i see someone running at the zoo
+It would be like if you took me on a trip to monster jail and it was like humans, sort of, but they were 12 feet tall with like claws and crazy shit yeah i was like cool cool they look alarmingly like me cool so you're saying stay small stay small stay nice i guess i feel like the zoo's one of those places you cannot run like a poolside or um a courthouse or there's not a lot of places but i feel like zoo's one of those places because if i see someone running at the zoo

 Now, I think I also have an assumption that even if you weren't being chased